 The word sauerkraut means "sour cabbage" in German; it's naturally fermented cabbage.
 Natural fermentation is one of the oldest means of food preservation and it reduces the risk of foodborne illness and food spoilage.

 Sauerkraut is a low-calorie food; only 42 calories per cup.
 It's a good source of vitamin C. It's high in sodium because of the salt used in fermentation.
 Reduce the sodium content, as well as the tartness, by rinsing sauerkraut in cold water before using.

 To make good sauerkraut begin by selecting disease-free, firm, sweet, mature heads of cabbage from mid- and late-season crops.
-Plan to begin cleaning and shredding the cabbage within 24 to 48 hours of harvest.
-A kraut cutter is the traditional way to shred the cabbage, but a modern-day food processor moves the process along and saves on the fingers.
+Begin cleaning and shredding the cabbage within 24 to 48 hours of harvest.
+Using a kraut cutter is a traditional way to shred the cabbage, but a modern food processor moves the process along and saves on the fingers.

 Canning or pickling salt draws out the cabbage juice so it can be fermented.
 Using too little salt not only softens the cabbage but also yields a product lacking in flavor.
 Too much salt delays the natural fermentation process.
 For every 5 pounds of shredded cabbage, mix in 3 tablespoons of canning salt.

 Choose the right container to ferment the cabbage